ahuviy/ng-observable-data-container/README.md

-# RxJS store
+# NG Observable Data Container

-An rxjs-based store solution intended for use in angular services.
+An RxJS-based observable data container, intended for use in Angular services.

 TODO: add explanation as in here: https://blog.angular-university.io/how-to-build-angular2-apps-using-rxjs-observable-data-services-pitfalls-to-avoid/